fgoujeon/maki/doc/concepts/transition/self-transition.md

 ## Definition

-ST self-transition is a transition whose source and target is the same state.
+A self-transition is a transition whose source and target is the same state.

 ### Simple State